Why the 2024 Paris Olympics are pivotal for gender equity in amateur and recreational sports

 By Carolyn Ali

-Malindi Elmore in a yellow tank top and black shorts running on a track
+Malindi Elmore in a yellow tank top and black shorts running on a track.
+Elmore speaks on gender equity in sports.

 Marathon athlete Malindi Elmore, who is competing at the Paris 2024 Olympics, says childcare options and meet-up spots to help families reunite quickly in a crowd would help support broader participation at sporting events.
 Photo: Adrian Photography.